Resolution of The Linear-Bounded Automata Question: Abstract

 \section{Abstract}

-This work resolve a longstanding open question in automata theory, i.e. the {\it linear-bounded automata question} ( shortly, {\it LBA question}), which can also be phrased succinctly in the language of computational complexity theory as $NSPACE[n]\overset{?}{=}DSPACE[n]$.
-We prove that $NSPACE[n]\neq DSPACE[n]$.
-Our proof technique is based on diagonalization against all deterministic Turing machines working in $O(n)$ space by an universal nondeterministic Turing machine running in $O(n)$ space.
-Our proof also implies the following consequences: \begin{enumerate} \item [(1)]{There exists no deterministic Turing machine working in $O(\log n)$ space deciding the $st$-connectivity question (STCON);} \item [(2)]{ $L\neq NL$;} \item [(3)]{ $L\neq P$.} \end{enumerate}
+This paper resolves a famous and longstanding open question in automata theory, i.e., the {\it linear-bounded automata question} (or shortly, LBA question), which can also be phrased succinctly in the language of computational complexity theory as In fact, we prove a more general result that where $S(n)\geq n$ is a space-constructible function.
+Our proof technique is based on diagonalization against deterministic $S(n)$ space-bounded Turing machines with a universal nondeterministic Turing machine and on other novel and interesting new techniques.
+Our proof also implies the following consequences, which resolve some famous open questions in complexity theory:\\ (1). ${\rm DSPACE}[n]\subsetneqq {\rm NSPACE}[n]$;\\ (2). $L\subsetneqq NL$;\\ (3). $L\subsetneqq P$;\\ (4).
+There exists no deterministic Turing machine working in $O(\log n)$ space deciding the $st$-connectivity question (STCON).